 St. Joseph Medical Center in Towson, a hospital known and respected in no small measure for its cardiology department, is being accused of conduct that goes well beyond medical malpractice.
 The allegations are beyond stunning: at least 369 of St. Joseph’s heart patients have received coronary stents that were not medically necessary, putting these patients at greater risk of complication or further injury.
-People with minimal blockages were allegedly given stents and told they had near complete heart blockages.
+People with minimal blockages allegedly received stents and told they had near-complete heart blockages.

 Do these 369 patients have malpractice claims?
-I don’t think there is going to be significant injury in most of the cases.
-But you can certainly expect some valid claims to arise.
-Moreover, this is a a classic – and rare in the real world – case of a malpractice lawsuit that has a great settlement value than trial value.
-Because St. Joseph’s has to be eager to settle these claims and put this debacle behind them.
+I don’t think there will be significant injuries in most cases.
+But you can expect some valid claims to arise.
+This is a classic – and rare in the actual world – case of a malpractice lawsuit that has a great settlement value than trial value.
+Because St. Joseph’s has to be eager to settle and put this debacle behind them.

 - Unnecessary stent cases generally: cardiologists are giving a lot of patients stents where there is a blockage but stents are still not medically indicated.
-What kind of cases are there going to be as these cases span out around the country?
+What cases will there be as these cases span out around the country?
 What is the settlement value of these claims?
 Some of these cases have more value then they should.
-This post explains my thoughts on all of these things.
+This post explains my thoughts on these things.